applanga/sketch/README.md

 <br />

 1. Go to `Project Settings` of the project.
-2. Add `::/0` and `0.0.0.0/0` or the authorised IP addresses in the List of IP's authorised for API upload.
+2. Add `::/0` and `0.0.0.0/0` or the authorized IP addresses in the List of IP's authorized for API upload. *This will authorize you to upload Sketch content to the Applanga project using the plugin!*
-3.  *(Optional)* Copy the Applanga API Token by clicking on "Show API key" and then the clipboard icon.
+3. Copy the Applanga API Token by clicking on "Show API key" and then the clipboard icon.
 You will need it to start using the plugin.
-4. Save changes.
+4. Scroll to the bottom of the Project Settings page and click "Update".

 <br />